Construction Products Regulation 2011 (CPR)

-Note CE marking is only mandatory, where a harmonized standard is available against which to declare the performance of the product.
-Where there is no harmonized standard, the manufacturer may choose to demonstrate compliance via a relevant European Technical Assessment.
+Note UK marking is only mandatory, where a harmonized standard is available against which to declare the performance of the product.
+Where there is no harmonized standard, the manufacturer may choose to demonstrate compliance via Technical Assessment.

-The Construction Products Regulation 305/2011 itself does not define the required verification procedure for any particular product or group of products.
-Instead, a large number of Commission Decisions have followed which essentially determine whether the manufacturer can self-certify their products or the involvement of an independent body (a “notified body”) is required.
-There are 5 levels of verification which define whether the manufacturer or notified body are responsible for various tasks.
+The Construction Products Regulation 2011 itself does not define the required verification procedure for any particular product or group of products.
+Instead, a large number of Decisions have followed which essentially determine whether the manufacturer can self-certify their products or the involvement of an independent body (an “approved body”) is required.
+There are 5 levels of verification which define whether the manufacturer or approved body are responsible for various tasks.

-The objective is to create harmonized standards for every construction product ‘permanently incorporated in the works’.
-So far, over 400 have been fully harmonized and their reference has been published in the Official Journal of the European Community (“the OJ”), many more are in progress or planned.
-A list of the Harmonized Standards can be found on the European Commission’s New Approach website.
+The objective is to create standards for every construction product ‘permanently incorporated in the works’.
+So far, over 400 have been recognised and their reference has been published, many more are in progress or planned.
+A list of the Standards can be found on the UK Government website.

-The information relevant to CE marking and declaration is always found in Annex ZA of each harmonized standard.
+The information relevant to UKCA marking and declaration is always found in Annex ZA of each standard.

-For specific information on Structural Steelwork please click here EN 1090 Structural steelwork
+For specific information on Structural Steelwork please refer to EN 1090 Structural steelwork.

-The Regulation continues to allow the development of ETAs, which are specifications pertaining to a particular manufacturer and product type, particularly useful for innovative products or kits.
+The Regulation continues to allow the development of TAs, which are specifications pertaining to a particular manufacturer and product type, particularly useful for innovative products or kits.
 The relevant issuing bodies are known as Technical Assessment Bodies (TABs).
-In order to draft a European Technical Assessment, first a European Assessment Document must be created, in response to a request by a manufacturer.
-This effectively sets out a consistent method of assessment agreed by all member states.
+In order to draft a Technical Assessment, first an Assessment Document must be created, in response to a request by a manufacturer.
+This effectively sets out a consistent method of assessment agreed by all.

-This route, although voluntary, has proved very popular, with over 3000 ETAs issued to date.
-Currently a list of issued ETAs can be found on the European Organization of Technical Approvals (EOTA) website.
+This route, although voluntary, has proved very popular.
 Under the Regulation a new body for the co-ordination of Technical Assessment Bodies will be formed.

 Factory Production Control Requirements